CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Note: There are no newlines or return characters in the correct answer.

 ***

+**Exercise 9**

+Think about the following questions:

+1. What is the role of the followers in the Raft protocol?
+2. What are some limitations of the Raft protocol?

+You can ask these questions to Bing AI Chatbot and see the answers.

+---

 :checkered_flag:  This is the 3/4 point checkpoint.
 Show any DS TA that you have found a nonce that produces 2 or 4 leftmost hex 0's for the string: FindThisNonce,4,19,Pink,Orange,002fdb16086d97e03613fa0caa87b280eca956216e61a35400408bdd3a449e45